An IP address is a unique online identifier for each device connected to the Internet, and it helps to track the device's location and network.

 Once you set the anonymization option on, all your visitors' IPs will not be stored.

 Note: By selecting IP anonymization, you will never see any IP addresses within Visitor Analytics.
-We are tracking your visitors through a cookie and not via the IP address, and it will not affect your data at all.
+We are not tracking your visitors via the IP address, and it will not affect your data at all.